-PREREQUISITE: Completion of all Phase One classes or currently a CPM/RM who has completed MATH 1010 This course will introduce students to the fundamentals of research literacy and evidence-informed practice.
-An evidence-informed practice framework facilitates shared-decision making, advances informed choice, and improves client-centered midwifery care.
+PREREQUISITE: Completion of all Phase One classes or currently a CPM/RM who has completed MATH 1010 and ENGL 1010

+This course will introduce students to the fundamentals of research literacy and evidence-informed practice.
+An evidence-informed practice framework facilitates shared decision-making, advances informed choice, and improves client-centered midwifery care.
 Also called "evidence-based practice" or "evidence-based care or medicine", an evidence-informed practice (EIP) framework rests in the triad intersection between the best available research with your professional expertise as the midwife alongside the client's individual values, needs, and context.
 Upon completion of this course, students will be equipped with the basic conceptual and practical skills necessary to enact evidence-informed practice frameworks as Midwives of ExcellenceSM.
 Learning Objectives:

-- 16. Summarize steps of the evidence-informed practice cycle - 17.
-Describe the history and foundational principles of evidence-informed practice - 18.
-Analyze barriers to EIP integration in midwifery and other integrative health disciplines - 19.
-Explain the importance of EIP for midwifery practice and clinical decision-making - 20.
-Theorize the role of EIP in interprofessional relationships and best practice implementation - 21.
-Summarize techniques for research knowledge translation with clients - 22.
-Explain the role of EIP in shared decision-making and informed consent/choice frameworks - 23.
-Describe common methodologies in qualitative and quantitative research - 24.
-Critically appraise various types of research design in terms of methodological strengths and weaknesses. - 25.
-Identify the strength of evidence pyramid and its use in clinical decision-making - 26.
-Utilize effectively online and local sources for engaging research evidence during clinical care - 27.
-Discuss basic statistical methods - 28.
-Perform a primary search of the literature - 29.
-Formulate a clinical question using a PICO framework - 30.
+- 1. Summarize steps of the evidence-informed practice cycle - 2.
+Describe the history and foundational principles of evidence-informed practice - 3.
+Analyze barriers to EIP integration in midwifery and other integrative health disciplines - 4.
+Explain the importance of EIP for midwifery practice and clinical decision-making - 5.
+Theorize the role of EIP in interprofessional relationships and best practice implementation - 6.
+Summarize techniques for research knowledge translation with clients - 7.
+Explain the role of EIP in shared decision-making and informed consent/choice frameworks - 8.
+Describe common methodologies in qualitative and quantitative research - 9.
+Critically appraise various types of research design in terms of methodological strengths and weaknesses - 10.
+Identify the strengths and weaknesses of the 'evidence pyramid' and its use in clinical decision-making - 11.
+Utilize effectively online and local sources for engaging research evidence during clinical care - 12.
+Discuss basic statistical methods - 13.
+Perform a primary, systematic search for evidence - 14.
+Formulate a clinical question using a PICO framework - 15.
 Apply research evidence in combination with client values/context and midwifery clinical expertise to create an informed care plan